-Dances/Events at Other Schools:
+Events/Dances at Other Schools:

 From time to time, our students receive invitations to dances/events at other area schools.
-We do not send BB&N chaperones to dances/events at other schools and dances and events at other schools are not sanctioned by BB&N. We encourage parents to contact the host school for details so they can make an informed family decision about allowing their child to attend events at other schools.
+We do not send BB&N chaperones to dances/events at other schools and events and dances at other schools are not sanctioned by BB&N. We encourage parents to contact the host school for details so they can make an informed family decision about allowing their child to attend events at other schools.